aparkgh/aparkgh/README.md

 I'm a 19 year-old first year student from South Korea studying a Bachelors of Interaction Design at USYD.

 I enjoy developing games and small scripts and plan on making more projects (potentially collaborations) in the near future.
-I recently recreated the classic Snake game on an Arduino, go check it out ✌️
+I recently recreated the classic Snake game in Arduino, go check it out ✌️

 <!--
 [![trophy](https://github-profile-trophy.vercel.app/?username=aparkgh)](https://github.com/ryo-ma/github-profile-trophy)